kenSpicer/ken-s-notebook/README.md

 Today is Thursday, March 12,2026.
 Actually worked on boots aiAgent today but did not complete a lesson so no credit.
 Today is Friday, March 13,2026.
 Today i worked on domestic things about the house and spent a little morning time on boots.
 No lessons completed.
 Today is Saturday, March 14, 2026.
 Spent day on AiAgent and Recipe Hunter.
 No lessons completed.
+Today is Sunday, March 15,2026.
+Spent day at Church....